oceanskunk/setup-vscode/README.md

 > `-f ~/.ssh/id_rsa-ocean-ssh` specifies the filename of the key

 ### Copy your public SSH key to IBM i

+#### SSH copy
+If password authentication is allowed you can copy your public key using SSH.
 Enter the following command to copy your public key to the OC Skunks IBM i:
 `$ ssh-copy-id -i ~/.ssh/id_rsa-ocean-ssh %%IBM i Profile%%@OCSKUNKS.oceanusergroup.org`
 When prompted, enter your IBM i password.
 > `ssh-copy-id` is the command to run (copy id)
 > `-i ~/.ssh/id_rsa-ocean-ssh` specifies the identity file
 > `profile@OCSKUNKS.oceanusergroup.org` is the user and remote server

+#### ACS
+You can use ACS to copy your public key to IBM i.
+Open System Configurations, highlight your system, and press Edit.
+Select the SSH Key setup tab, and press the "Copy SSH key(s) to server" button.

+#### Other
+Use RDi, nano, or some other editor to add the public key to the authorized_keys file on the server.
+The authorized_keys file is located here: /home/YOUR_PROFILE/.ssh

 ### Test the SSH connection
 Enter the following command to create an SSH connection to the OC Skunks IBM i: